This live, online course will help you create thought-provoking scenarios that clients and learners love. No more information dumps!

 - Follow a step-by-step process with downloadable worksheets

-- Each week, join the lively 1.5-hour session, where group discussion and activities will challenge you and help you practice new skills
+- Each week, join the lively 1.5-hour online session, where group discussion and activities will challenge you and help you practice new skills

 - Build your skills with more online activities on your own, including branching scenarios that help you practice talking with your stakeholders